Ideal Lofts: Description

-The nine-story brick and precast concrete condo has 68 units from one bedroom studios to three-bedroom penthouses.
+The nine-story brick and precast concrete condo has 68 units from one-bedroom studios to three-bedroom penthouses.
 Dimension range from: 1 bedroom: 514–700 ft2, 1+1 bedroom: 700–800 ft2, 2 bedroom: 800–1300 ft2, and penthouse: 1260–2232 ft2.
 The units per floor each have different layouts.
 All have floor-to-ceiling windows.
 The sixth and eighth floors are two-story lofts with glass and concrete terraces.
 Many units have permanent, unobstructed views of residential streets lined with houses.
-South facing units overlook neighboring back gardens beyond the grasses and trees on the condo's lower green roof and a section of Lake Ontario is still in view for many.
+South-facing units overlook neighbouring back gardens beyond the grasses and trees on the condo's lower green roof and a section of Lake Ontario is still in view for many.
 To the west and north, the view takes in treetops and heritage buildings.
 The units facing either south or west have terraces or balconies.
 The lofts facing north have juliet balconies.
 The few amenities include a meeting/party room, indoor parking and storage.